chinapedia/wikipedia.abstract.en/Page/National_Security_Agency.md

 Polygraphing

-DOD_polygraph_brochure.pdf (DSS) polygraph brochure given to NSA applicants]] The NSA conducts polygraph tests of employees.
+(DSS) polygraph brochure given to NSA applicants]] The NSA conducts polygraph tests of employees.
 For new employees, the tests are meant to discover enemy spies who are applying to the NSA and to uncover any information that could make an applicant pliant to coercion.[156]
 As part of the latter, historically _EPQs_ or "embarrassing personal questions" about sexual behavior had been included in the NSA polygraph.[157]
 The NSA also conducts five-year periodic reinvestigation polygraphs of employees, focusing on counterintelligence programs.
 In addition the NSA conducts periodic polygraph investigations in order to find spies and leakers; those who refuse to take them may receive "termination of employment", according to a 1982 memorandum from the director of NSA.[158]

-NSApolygraphvideo.webm There are also "special access examination" polygraphs for employees who wish to work in highly sensitive areas, and those polygraphs cover counterintelligence questions and some questions about behavior.[159]
+There are also "special access examination" polygraphs for employees who wish to work in highly sensitive areas, and those polygraphs cover counterintelligence questions and some questions about behavior.[159]
 NSA's brochure states that the average test length is between two and four hours.[160]
 A 1983 report of the Office of Technology Assessment stated that "It appears that the NSA [National Security Agency] (and possibly CIA) use the polygraph not to determine deception or truthfulness per se, but as a technique of interrogation to encourage admissions."[161]
 Sometimes applicants in the polygraph process confess to committing felonies such as murder, rape, and selling of illegal drugs.
 Between 1974 and 1979, of the 20,511 job applicants who took polygraph tests, 695 (3.4%) confessed to previous felony crimes; almost all of those crimes had been undetected.[162]

 In 2010 the NSA produced a video explaining its polygraph process.[163]
 The video, ten minutes long, is titled "The Truth About the Polygraph" and was posted to the Web site of the Defense Security Service.
 Jeff Stein of _The Washington Post_ said that the video portrays "various applicants, or actors playing them — it's not clear — describing everything bad they had heard about the test, the implication being that none of it is true."[164]
 AntiPolygraph.org argues that the NSA-produced video omits some information about the polygraph process; it produced a video responding to the NSA video.[165]
 George Maschke, the founder of the Web site, accused the NSA polygraph video of being "Orwellian".[166]